 4.00 - The Broadwood Tuners - Alastair Laurence

-4.30 - Bells and Whistles: mutation stops and pedals - Luke Bradley
+4.30 - French Pianos and their Music - Luke Bradley

 (If Time Allows - Technical Developments including Tinning and Gluing techniques; Materials Update)

 6.30 - A Square Meal: Dinner inthe Cellar Restaurant.

 8.00 - Concert by Café Haydn: The Square Piano in Domestic Entertainment (see below)

 On the Sunday morning (May 11th) the Cellar Restaurant will be open from 10.00 for coffee, and the Collection will be open for informal study.
 Alastair Laurence will open the The Broadwood Workshops on request.